joao0pedro0alves/kakuzu/README.md

-# Vite PWA Template
+# Kakuzu

 <p>
-    PWA template using Vite, React and Typescript.
+    App using Vite, React and Typescript.
 It has a pre-assembled Docker configuration, with support for implementing an HTTPS server with a digital certificate using NGINX.
 </p>